 Children with an Education, Health and Care plan (EHCP), for whom the preferred school is named in the plan will be admitted first.
-The remaining applicants who have named this school as a 1st 2nd or 3rd preference will then be considered equally against the Council's admissions policy, in the priority order given below:
+The remaining applicants who have named this school as a 1st, 2nd or 3rd preference will then be considered equally against the Council's admission policy, in the priority order given below:

-(a)(i) 'Looked after' children; children who were previously 'looked after' but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order,. ('Looked after' means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions).

-(a)(ii) Children who were previously in state care before coming to England

-(b) Pupils completing Year 2 at Audley Infant School if applying for admission at Audley Junior School, or Longshaw Infant School if applying for Longshaw Junior School or Meadowhead Infant School if applying for admission at Meadowhead Junior School, or Shadsworth Infant School if applying for admission at Shadsworth Junior School.

-(c) Children with an older sibling (sibling means a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, not cousins, or the child of the parent/carer's partner, and in every case, the child must be living in the same family unit at the same address) who will still be attending the preferred school when the younger child is admitted;
+- a) (i) 'Looked after' children; children who were previously 'looked after' but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order, ('Looked after' means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions); (ii) Children who were previously in state care before coming to England. - b) Pupils completing Year 2 at Audley Infant School if applying for admission at Audley Junior School, or Longshaw Infant School if applying for Longshaw Junior School or Meadowhead Infant School if applying for admission at Meadowhead Junior School, or Shadsworth Infant School if applying for admission at Shadsworth Junior School. - c) Children with an older sibling (sibling means a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, not cousins, or the child of the parent/carer's partner, and in

-(d) Children with proven and exceptional medical, social or welfare needs which are directly relevant to the school concerned.
-If you wish to be considered under this category there is certain evidence you must provide.
-Please see the note below which provides full details regarding the application of this criterion.

-(e) Geographical proximity - under this category, the remaining places will be offered to children who live nearest to the preferred school.
+- every case, the child should be living in the same family unit at the same address) who will still be attending the preferred school when the younger child is admitted; - d) Children with proven exceptional medical, social or welfare needs which are directly relevant to the school concerned.
+If you wish to be considered under this category you must provide appropriate supporting evidence with your application from a doctor, social worker or other professional.
+This evidence must explain why the preferred school is the most suitable and what difficulties would be caused if the child had to attend another school; - e) Geographical proximity under this category, the remaining places will be offered to children who live nearest to the preferred school.
 The distance will be measured in a straight line between the home front door and the main gate of the school using a computerised programme.